BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 ---
-# title: CQL2 query language
+title: CQL2 Query Language
-description: Filtering and Querying Data with CQL2
+subtitle: Filtering and Querying Data with CQL2
+description:
 # icon: material/filter
 status: wip
-tags:
-  - citydb-tool
-  - cql2
-  - query
 ---

-# CQL2 query language
+# CQL2 Query Language

 **CQL2** (Common Query Language 2) is an advanced query language used to filter and query spatial and attribute data within the **3DCityDB Tool**.
 It allows users to define precise queries for exporting or deleting features